Cromigon/wonder-radio/README.md

 # License

-As of this moment, license has been issued.
+As of this moment, no license has been issued.